mui/mui-x/docs/data/data-grid/columns/columns.md

 {{"demo": "ValueFormatterGrid.js", "bg": "inline"}}

 The value generated is only used for rendering purposes.
-Filtering and sorting will not rely on the formatted value.
+Filtering and sorting do not rely on the formatted value.
 Use the [`valueParser`](/components/data-grid/columns/#value-parser) to support filtering.

 ### Value parser